 Climate change has also started thawing the permafrost in the area.
 Permafrost is the layer of soil underneath the top layer that remains below the freezing point at all times.
 Within it are flora and fauna that have been frozen for millions of years, which have now begun to decay as the permafrost thaws, releasing more carbon dioxide and methane into the air.

 The Arctic Circle plays an important role in our planet’s ecosystem.
 It acts as a natural air conditioner for the world, cooling it down when things get hot and maintaining a balance in temperature.
 Climate change is robbing the Arctic Circle of its ability to stay cool, and with it, ours as well!

+Here are some interesting facts about polar bears and why the climate in the Artic Circle is so important to them.
 Is there a way to reverse what’s happened to the Arctic Circle and make it the world’s air conditioner again?
 How would that be possible?
 Share your thoughts with us in the comments section below.